TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-alerts-issuewithbackupalerts.md

 				"required": true
 		},{
 			"id": "alert_type",
-			"visibility": "issue_type == Not receiving notification for backup alerts", "order": 4,
+			"visibility": "issue_type == Unable to see backup alerts in Azure portal", "order": 4,
 			"controlType": "multiselectdropdown",
 			"infoBalloonText": "",
+"value": "I changed email address, but still do not receive alerts",
-			"displayLabel": "Which type of alerts you are not seeing?", "dropdownOptions": [{
+					"text": "I changed email address, but still do not receive alerts"			"displayLabel": "Which type of alerts you are not seeing?", "dropdownOptions": [{
 						"value": "Critical",
 						"text": "Critical"